 If you are hunkering down, then your shelter should already be ready to go.
-You will just need to put the finishing touches on the shelter – such as by boarding up windows, securing the door, placing sandbags, and making things comfortable.
+You will just need to put the finishing touches on the shelter by boarding up windows, securing the door, placing sandbags, and making things comfortable.

 When Bugging Out into the wilderness, securing shelter can be a much bigger challenge.
 The first challenge is just getting out of the danger zone.

 Hopefully, you were able to avoid the masses of people fleeing by acting fast to get away.
-Once the traffic jams start, it is going to take a heck of a long time to getaway!
+Once the traffic jams start, it will take a heck of a long time to get away!